-Approximately 3,000 metres of delineation DD were planned in 2023, of which approximately 1,750 metres were completed in the first half of 2023.
-In 2024, another program of approximately 3,000 metres of DD is planned to continue to test priority exploration targets throughout the property.
+Approximately 3,000 metres of exploration DD was planned for 2024, of which approximately 2,300 metres were completed in the first quarter 2024 testing different target areas.
+Summer field programs were conducted on different parts of the project to delineate further exploration targets.

+In 2025, another program of approximately 1,800 metres of DD is planned to continue to test priority exploration targets throughout the property.